cocode/TrekBASIC/README.md

 ## TODO on interpreter

-1. Use ControlLocation for the current instrcution record in Executor
+1. Need to support "ELSE" for superstartrek3.bas
 0. Add support for automatically understanding new two-character operators.
     FIX lexer.
 1. Fully support N-dimensional arrays.
-Two-dimensionsal is are working, but might want cleanup.
+Two-dimensional is are working, but might want cleanup.
 2. Support dialects.
-At least the two star trek programs I have. (basic_dialects.py)
+At least the four star trek programs I have. (basic_dialects.py)
 3. Starting to parse some statements (like FOR) at load time.
 Should lex any expressions at load time.
    Should we precompute expressions to ASTs on load? - Yes, but not done yet.
 3. Boolean expressions?
+Seem to be working.
-4. built in functions: ABS SGN SQR EXP LOG LOG10
+4. built in functions: ABS SGN SQR EXP LOG LOG10.
+CHR$, ORD are needed for superstartrek3.bas
 6. Convert the program execution to a class.
 7. Write smaller test programs.
 11. Split tests, tests of basic, vs. tests of internal functions.
 9. Write "renum" utility.
 Split all multiline statements, and renumber at increments of 10 Then reformat the startrek source.
 12. Rename OP classes in basic operations to not be all upppercase.
-14. Split stmts out of basic_interpreter.py
-    A. One for Executor, One for Statements, one for printing.
 1. Fix functions to store their extra into in the symbol table, not in the "op" parameter.
     1. store data in symbol table
     2. Use it